redshiftrobotics/reefscape-2025/README.md

 * One button auto align for driver, automatically finds nearest scoring location

 #### Code structure
-* AdvantageKit IO layers to separate control logic with hardware implantations, allowed for logic to be simulated on fake simulated hardware
+* AdvantageKit IO layers to separate control logic with hardware implantation, allowed for logic to be simulated on fake simulated hardware
 * Full logging and real time monitoring on AdvantageScope to view robot state, whether simulated or real
 * WPILib style command based programming with subsystems and command for clean reusable code